WildArt.Works

 Doi Luang & Doi SanJu in close proximity to the Doi Pha Hom Pok National Park, it is the second highest mountain in Thailand and a part of the Dan Lao Mountain range, northwest of Chiang Mai, sharing the border with Myanmar.
 Doi SanJu, can be easily accessed from Fang town.
 The mountain forest and no traffic make it easy to view birds.
 The entire area is very quiet, secluded and home to rare species like Mrs. Humes Pheasant, Long–tailed Sibia, Himalayan Cutia, Black–throated Tit, Black–eared Shrike Babbler, Whiskered Yuhina, Crimson–breasted Woodpecker, Fire–tailed Sunbird to name a few.

 We didn’t have the good fortune to see all the species on all the mountains, that would have been impossible, but we did rack up quite a number of species - about 95 of them.
-This gallery is of the critically endangered Chestnut-vented Nuthatch.
+This gallery is of the Critically Endangered Chestnut-vented Nuthatch.

 ‡‡‡‡‡